 - Rapid Environment Editor is a feature-rich GUI editor and viewer for all environment variables

-- pathman.exe is a CLI tool by Microsoft, part of the Windows Server 2003 Resource Kit Tools
+- pathman is a CLI tool by Microsoft, part of the Windows Server 2003 Resource Kit Tools